 If you obtain a CGPA lower than 2.0 after your first semester of study, you are invited to participate in the Academic Intervention program.
-The program enables you to identify academic challenges, and work together with the First Year Experience Coordinator to create a plan to improve academic success, in order to avoid Academic Probation.
+The program enables you to identify academic challenges, and work to create a plan to improve academic success, in order to avoid Academic Probation.
 Academic Intervention is not recorded on your transcript.
 The goal of Academic Intervention is to create a custom plan for your future success.